MahakChauhan/JAVA/Introduction-to-Constructor/notes.md

 Constructors in Java
-Constructors in Java :
+**Constructors in Java **:
-Constructors are similar to methods,, but they are used to initialize an object.
+1.Constructors are similar to methods,, but they are used to initialize an object.
-Constructors do not have any return type(not even void).
+2.Constructors do not have any return type(not even void).
-Every time we create an object by using the new() keyword, a constructor is called.
+3.Every time we create an object by using the new() keyword, a constructor is called.
 If we do not create a constructor by ourself, then the default constructor(created by Java compiler) is called.
-Rules for creating a Constructor :
+**Rules for creating a Constructor :**
-The class name and constructor name should be the same.
+*The class name and constructor name should be the same.
-It must have no explicit return type.
+*It must have no explicit return type.
-It can not be abstract, static, final, and synchronized.
+*It can not be abstract, static, final, and synchronized.
 Types of Constructors in Java :
 There are two types of constructors in Java :

-Defaut constructor : A constructor with 0 parameters is known as default constructor.
+*Defaut constructor : A constructor with 0 parameters is known as default constructor.
 Syntax :
-<class_name>(){
+**<class_name>(){
 //code to be executed on the execution of the constructor }
 Example :